In observance of the Independence Day holiday, our Member Services departments will be closed. We apologize for any inconvenience.

 Addiction is a chronic disease of the brain and body similar to other chronic diseases like type 2 diabetes or heart disease.
 It is considered a brain disease because drugs can change the brain’s structure and how the brain works.
-These brain changes can be long-lasting, and can lead to harmful health and social consequences.
+These brain changes can be long-lasting and lead to harmful health and social consequences.

 Use the checklist below to determine if your use of substances falls into the range of risky or problem use: